Adding an outdoor outlet can be a convenient addition for your backyard or near your driveway out front.

 For your materials, you can use a regular receptacle for outdoors.
 It does, however, have to be GFCI protected.

 Obviously this is required since water and other dangerous situations can occur outside, so you want something to cut power quickly should something go wrong while working with a device plugged in out there.
-A GFCI plug can do that.
+Installing a GFCI plug can do that.

 In addition, you must also install a weatherproof gasket and some kind of cover.